sidk-dev/sidk-dev/README.md

 ## 🚀 What I Build

-- 🌐 Full-stack web applications
+- 🌐 Full-stack web applications designed for performance and maintainability
-- 🔌 Backend services and REST APIs
+- 🔌 Scalable backend services & RESTful APIs built to grow with demand
-- 🤖 Exploring AI & Machine Learning for practical use cases
+- 🤖 AI & Machine Learning solutions focused on real-world, practical use cases

 ---